chaitanya3717/c-library-management-sysytem/README.md

-# these are assignments given during the CS253 course
+# assignments of CS253 course